jes/pngcam/README.md

             automatically to maintain aspect ratio.
 If neither are specified, width=400px is assumed.
             The output image will be this talg, plus a border on both sides.
             Default: N/A

+        --bottom
+            View from the bottom, as if the part were rotated through 180 degrees around the Y axis.
+            Default: viewed from the top

+        --png PNGFILE
+            Set the name of the output file.
+If none is give, this will just be the STL file with ".png" appended.
+            Default: STLFILE.png

+        --quiet
+            Suppress output of dimensions and resolutions.

 ## Tests